keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 ### Acceptance Criteria

-- the Operator must have a `timeout` specification attribute
+- The CRD must have a `timeout` specification attribute
-- the Operator instance must shut down after duration of `timeout` in seconds, has expired
+- The Operator instance must shut down after duration of `timeout` in seconds, has expired
-- the Operator must have a `message` specification attribute
+- The CRD must have a `message` specification attribute
-- the Operator instance must log the message `message` before the container has stopped
+- The Operator instance must log the message `message` before the container has stopped

 ## Execution Strategy